AndreMayerT/vest-technical-test/README.md

 ### Overview

 - **API GraphQL Service**: This service provides three main endpoints allowing users to perform market orders, view historical prices of a stock, and track portfolio performance.
 It was developed using Rust 1.70.0, tokio, warp, async-graphql, and many others.
-To see the full list of dependencies take a look at the Cargo.toml file.
+To view the full list of dependencies take a look at the Cargo.toml file.

 - **Event Processing Service**: This service operates independently of the API service, executing buy/sell orders and updating the database with fulfilled orders.
 All logic that persists data to a database is housed within this service, and it was also developed using Rust 1.70.0 and tokio.
-To see the full list of dependencies take a look at the Cargo.toml file.
+To view the full list of dependencies take a look at the Cargo.toml file.

 ### Communication and Database